jan-van-bergen/GPU-Raytracer/README.md

 ### MBVH
 A 4-way MBVH is constructed by collapsing the SBVH.
 The collapsing procedure was implemented as described in the slides.
 The MBVH results in a huge speedup on larger scenes.
 Sponza went from ~180 ms to ~100 ms per frame!
 But smaller scenes also benefit.

-### BVH Serialization
-A less serious feature, but because SBVH construction took quite a while for larger Scenes, BVH's are now constructed once and then stored to disk for later reuse.

 ## Papers
 - Megakernels Considered Harmful: Wavefront Path Tracing on GPUs - Laine et al.
 - Microfacet Models for Refraction through Rough Surfaces - Walter et al.